 “Our marriages need a blood-bought, Spirit-dependent, Bible-saturated commitment to never divorce.”

-And the last thing that I would add is this.
-If there is going to be enough deep security and strength in this woman’s heart and the man’s heart, I would say, to welcome this kind of honesty that she is commending, then both of them will need to lay some pretty massive foundations of Christ-centered commitment before him.
-And I mean like rock-solid, unshakable, blood-bought, Spirit-dependent, Bible-saturated commitment; namely, divorce by either one of us is not an option.
+The last thing that I would add is this.
+If there is going to be enough deep security and strength in this woman’s heart and the man’s heart — I would say, to welcome this kind of honesty that she is commending — both of them will need to lay some pretty massive foundations of Christ-centered commitment before him.
+I mean like rock-solid, unshakable, blood-bought, Spirit-dependent, Bible-saturated commitment; namely, divorce by either one of us is not an option.

-Noël and I, my wife and I, said divorce is not an option to each other over the last 47 years many times, and in our darkest, stormiest seasons we knew there was hope to get through the storm, because we had promised nobody is jumping out of this plane.
+Noël, my wife, and I said divorce is not an option to each other over the last 47 years many times, and in our darkest, stormiest seasons we knew there was hope to get through the storm, because we had promised nobody is jumping out of this plane.